I move: "That the Bill be now read a Second Time."

 All our Departments and agencies have been focused on various initiatives that were announced by the last Government.
 The credit guarantee was one of those announcements, along with legislation we are bringing forward this week.
 All of those Departments and agencies have also been contributing to the July stimulus plan, which will hopefully be announced in the next couple of days.

-The work has so far included the roll-out wide range of measures and advice for businesses, engagement with stakeholders, economic analysis and the provision of evidence to the Government on the needs of business and the impacts in the wider economy, while also continuing with our regulatory and governance functions.
+The work has so far included the roll-out wide of a range of measures and advice for businesses, engagement with stakeholders, economic analysis and the provision of evidence to the Government on the needs of business and the impacts in the wider economy, while also continuing with our regulatory and governance functions.
 While the number of people on the Covid-19 pandemic unemployment payment thankfully continues to fall week on week, the scale of the crisis is unprecedented.
 Despite the challenges we have faced to date and those yet to come, with returning customers comes renewed hope for our businesses and their staff.
 Different towns and villages have given varying feedback on the rate of return, but we know that many sectors are still under immense pressure and will be for the foreseeable future.

 As society and the economy start to prudently reopen, businesses need support to restart.
 Initially they may have to operate at lower levels of activity than before but hopefully over time they will be able to increase activity again and ultimately expand.
 As was said in the previous debate, this is about trying to survive and to be in a position to grow and thrive as we recover from Covid-19.
 There are already some welcome signs of improvement in business activity and the economy.
 However, sectors that employ many people, such as tourism, hospitality, the leisure industry, arts, entertainment and other services that rely on social interaction, remain in serious difficulty and their recovery prospects are uncertain.